 Figure 2: Combined OT pixel counts vs time of day

-The OT pixel distribution for the 99th percentile days to display bimodal peaks, whereas the 50th percentile distribution has only one distinct peak (fig 2).
+The OT pixel distribution for the 99th percentile days displays bimodal peaks, whereas the 50th percentile distribution has only one distinct peak (fig 2).
 The peaks in the distributions indicate the times at which the most OT pixels were detected and point to periods of time with increased storm activity.
 This project chose to examine the meteorological conditions at 0:00 and 12:00 UTC across the selected days which provided a standardized way to compare conditions around periods of increased weather activity.

 Modern Era Retrospective Analysis for Research and Applications (MERRA) data structure accessed from the Global Modeling and Assimilation Office at Goddard Space Flight Center provided 2-D atmospheric single-level diagnostics data for the 20 study dates selected.
 Specific diagnostics were extracted at 0:00 UTC and 12:00 UTC using both MATLAB r2015a and ArcGIS 10.1.
-The diagnostics considered were:
+The diagnostics considered are shown in Table 2.